 - Cottage School is committed to maintaining class numbers at a size that allows the teacher and Teacher Assistant the opportunities to interact with students on a frequent and regular basis.
 For this reason, it may be difficult for a child to be placed in any of the year groups.

 - The majority of our students start with Cottage School at Kinder and continue their journey through to Year 6.
 This is the preferred enrolment as children become a part of the school culture and the development of the whole child is optimised.

 - Children may be enrolled in any year group where a place is available, and the suitability of an enrolment is taken on a case by case basis.

 Why don’t you have school uniforms?

 - Uniforms are a component of the industrial style of education, which serve to take away the individual expression of children.
-At Cottage School, one of the delights is to see children wearing something that they feel comfortable in, that expresses the way that they might feel on that day, that allows them to play freely without fear of damaging an expensive uniform, and which promotes their creativity.
+At Cottage School, one of the delights is to see children wearing something that they feel comfortable in, that expresses the way that they might feel on that day, that allows them to play freely and which promotes their creativity.

 - We ask that clothing does not prominently display brand logos, and for this reason there is no competition or pressure to succumb to popular media advertising amongst the children.
 In fact it’s quite the opposite.